Salman Khan’s Hair Transplant Journey

 Did Salman Khan get a hair transplant?

 It has been widely speculated in entertainment media that Salman Khan has undergone hair restoration procedures, based on publicly observed changes in his appearance over the past fifteen years.
-NeoGraft has not treated Salman Khan, and we are not in a position to confirm or deny what procedures, if any, he may have had.
+NeoGraft has not treated Salman Khan, and he has never publicly confirmed undergoing any hair restoration procedure.
+Our analysis is based solely on publicly available visual evidence and is published for educational purposes only.

 What type of hair transplant is best for Bollywood actors?